IT3049C-Lively-FA23/js-exercise-chilaksr098/README.md

 ## Self-Evaluation:
-(For this assignment, there was 22 exercises checked by 69 automated checks) how many points out of 20 do you deserve on this assignment: 20
+(For this assignment, there was 22 exercises checked by 69 automated checks) how many points out of 20 do you deserve on this assignment: 20 or 19

 ## Self-Reflection:
 The more I used to visual studio code the more i get used to the navigation and find it easy to find the erros.
+The only error im facing is test 6.

 ### How long it took you to finish this?
 around 2-3 hours cause i have worked on assingments similar to this in the past.